Doctor of Hotel and Tourism Management

 - Hotel & Tourism Senior Executive Seminars

-Students can select 2 subjects:
+Students can select 2 subjects from the following:

 - Specialist Subjects